Skip to Content

 Oplon Secure Access Setup

-IP Address Change (Optional)
+Change IP (Optional)

-sudo -i nmtui
+sudo -i nano /etc/network/interfaces

-Verify IP and Login via SSH
+Verify IP and SSH Access

 ip a

-ssh administrator@<the-ip-address>
+ssh administrator@192.168.1.50

-First configuration Management Console and Password Delegate
+Initial Management Console Setup and Delegate Password

 sudo -i oplonsetup

-• Delegate password: used for multi-node Oplon Secure Access instances.
+• Delegate password: used for multi-node Oplon Secure Access instances

-<Save and Exit> and then:
+After selecting <Save and Exit> run:

 oplonrestart

-to restart the Oplon Secure Access services.
+to restart Oplon Secure Access services.

-Accessing the Dashboard and Installing Licenses
+Accessing the Dashboard

-To access Oplon Global Distributed Gateway services, open a browser and navigate to:
+Open a browser and navigate to:

 https://x.x.x.x:4444

-Dashboard access
+Access Dashboard

-• Password: The password defined during setup
+• Password: the password you chose during setup

 Login screen